FNBBDevs/nolang/README.md

 Ethan - personally, I think python is one of the faster programming languages!

+Nolan - I am really humbled to be included in the nolang dev team!
+I personally think we could become faster than ASM, maybe even binary code!

 Anyways to run it for local development, I assume you have python installed already (Python 3.11 is required since this project uses [exception groups](https://docs.python.org/3/library/exceptions.html#exception-groups)).
 A simple `python nolang.py` will do, which should launch interactive mode.
 Otherwise you can specify a file to interpret as an additional arg: `python nolang.py <file>`.